Slave ship: Atlantic slave trade

-In the early 1600s, more than a century after the arrival of Europeans to the Americas, demand for unpaid labor to work plantations made slave-trading a profitable business.
+In the early 17th century, more than a century after the arrival of Europeans to the Americas, demand for unpaid labor to work plantations made slave-trading a profitable business.
 The Atlantic slave trade peaked in the last two decades of the 18th century, during and following the Kongo Civil War.

 To ensure profitability, the owners of the ships divided their hulls into holds with little headroom, so they could transport as many slaves as possible.
-Unhygienic conditions, dehydration, dysentery and scurvy led to a high mortality rate, on average 15% and up to a third of captives.
-Often the ships carried hundreds of slaves, who were chained tightly to plank beds.
+Unhygienic conditions, dehydration, dysentery, and scurvy led to a high mortality rate, on average 15% and up to a third of captives.
+Often, the ships carried hundreds of slaves, who were chained tightly to plank beds.
 For example, the slave ship Henrietta Marie carried about 200 slaves on the long Middle Passage.
-They were confined to cargo holds with each slave chained with little room to move.
+They were confined to cargo holds, with each slave chained with little room to move.

 The most significant routes of the slave ships led from the north-western and western coasts of Africa to South America and the south-east coast of what is today the United States, and the Caribbean.
 As many as 20 million Africans were transported by ship.
-The transportation of slaves from Africa to America was known as the Middle Passage of the triangular trade.
+The transportation of slaves from Africa to the Americas was known as the Middle Passage of the triangular trade.